erNail/hedgedoc-chart/chart/README.md

 Linted with [`kube-score`](https://github.com/zegl/kube-score),
 [`kube-linter`](https://github.com/stackrox/kube-linter)
 and [`yamllint`](https://github.com/stackrox/kube-linter).
 Tested with [`helm-unittest`](https://github.com/helm-unittest/helm-unittest).

-**Note**: This chart is mainly tested in a homelab environment, using the newest Kubernetes version available.
-Contributions and feedback from production environments and other versions are very welcome!

 ## Design Philosophy

-### No Dependencies

-This chart does not bundle any databases (e.g., Postgres, Valkey) as a dependency.
-While this may seem inconvenient, it keeps the chart lightweight, and ensures users actively design their setup.
-Which database should be used?
-Is one already deployed?
-Should a new one be deployed?
-Is it deployed via helm chart or operator?
-Which helm chart should be used?
-Is a managed database service used?
-These are all questions that should be answered by the user, not the chart.

 ### Transparency and Flexibility over Abstraction and Convenience